Nimishkumar07/Nimishkumar07/README.md

 ## 🚀 Featured Projects

 - [**RapidPost**](https://github.com/Nimishkumar07/RapidPost):
-  *A lightning-fast platform for sharing thoughts and ideas seamlessly.
+  *A lightning-fast platform for sharing thoughts and ideas seamlessly with real-time notification.
 Built with the latest MERN stack technologies.*

 - [**CozyStay**](https://github.com/Nimishkumar07/WonderLust):
   *Your gateway to discovering new places and experiences.
 Crafted with love for travel and adventure enthusiasts.*